6. KASUMI Crypto Poll Mode Driver

 - Chained mbufs are not supported.

-- KASUMI(F9) supported only if hash offset field is byte-aligned.
+- KASUMI(F9) supported only if hash offset and length field is byte-aligned.

 - In-place bit-level operations for KASUMI(F8) are not supported (if length and/or offset of data to be ciphered is not byte-aligned).